magicalpuffin/pandas-to-pydantic/README.md

   - Annotation names must match columns in the dataframe
 - id_column_map(`dict[str,str]`)
 	- Required when nesting Pydantic models
+	- Each key corresponds with field name or model name
-	- Each key value pair corresponds with field names and their associated unique id column for the nested Pydantic model
+	- Each value corresponds with the unique id column for the nested Pydantic model
 	- For the parent level model, use the model name as key

 ## Returns